Brutus Bone Broth Reviews For Dogs

-Before we dive in, I'll mention that if you are looking for a product recommendation, look no further than Bluebird Provisions Instant Bone Broth.
+Before we dive in, I'll mention that if you are looking for a product recommendation, look no further than Bluebird Provisions new Beef Bone Broth for Dogs.

-As you'll read below, Bluebird is over double the protein with no confusing ingredients to mess with your dog's digestion.
+As you'll read below, Bluebird is over double the protein with no confusing ingredients.
 Just honest bone broth nourishment, and nothing else.
 Especially great for picky eaters.

 Brutus Broth Overview